-The types and intensity of human land-use and climate change impacts on lands affect their carbon stocks and their ability to operate as carbon sinks.
-In managed agricultural lands, degradation can result in reductions of soil organic carbon stocks, which also adversely affects land productivity and carbon sinks (Figure 4.1).

-The transition from natural to managed forest landscapes usually results in an initial reduction of landscape-level carbon stocks.
-The magnitude of this reduction is a function of the differential in frequency of stand-replacing natural disturbances (e.g., wildfires) and harvest disturbances, as well as the age-dependence of these disturbances (Harmon et al. 1990; Kurz et al. 1998; Trofymow et al. 2008).

-SFM applied at the landscape scale to existing unmanaged forests can first reduce average forest carbon stocks and subsequently increase the rate at which CO2 is removed from the atmosphere, because net ecosystem production of forest stands is highest in intermediate stand ages (Kurz et al. 2013; Volkova et al. 2018; Tang et al. 2014).
-The net impact on the atmosphere depends on the magnitude of the reduction in carbon stocks, the fate of the harvested biomass (i.e. use in short - or long-lived products and for bioenergy, and therefore displacement of emissions associated with GHG-intensive building materials and fossil fuels), and the rate of regrowth.
-Thus, the impacts of SFM on one indicator (e.g., past reduction in carbon stocks in the forested landscape) can be negative, while those on another indicator (e.g., current forest productivity and rate of CO2 removal from the atmosphere, avoided fossil fuel emissions) can be positive.
-Sustainably managed forest landscapes can have a lower biomass carbon density than unmanaged forest, but the younger forests can have a higher growth rate, and therefore contribute stronger carbon sinks than older forests (Trofymow et al. 2008; Volkova et al. 2018; Poorter et al. 2016).
+- productivity (Henttonen et al. 2017; Kauppi et al. 2014; Dragoni et al. 2011), but warming alone many - 2 not increase productivity where other factors such a water supply are limiting (Hember et al. 2017). - 3 The types and intensity of human land-use and climate change impacts on lands affect their carbon - 4 stocks and their ability to operate as carbon sinks.
+In managed agricultural lands, degradation can result - 5 in reductions of soil organic carbon stocks, which also adversely affects land productivity and carbon - 6 sinks (See Figure 4.1). - 7 The transition from natural to managed forest landscapes usually results in an initial reduction of - 8 landscape-level carbon stocks.
+The magnitude of this reduction is a function of the differential in - 9 frequency of stand replacing natural disturbances (e.g. wildfires) and harvest disturbances, as well as - the age-dependence of these disturbances (Harmon et al. 1990; Kurz et al. 1998a; Trofymow et al. - 11 2008). - 12 Sustainable forest management applied at the landscape scale to existing unmanaged forests can first - 13 reduce average forest carbon stocks and subsequently increase the rate at which carbon dioxide is - 14 removed from the atmosphere, because net ecosystem production of forest stands is highest in - intermediate stand ages (Kurz et al. 2013; Volkova et al. 2018; Tang et al. 2014).
+The net impact on the - atmosphere depends on the magnitude of the reduction in carbon stocks, the fate of the harvested - biomass (i.e. use in short or long-lived products and for bioenergy, and therefore displacement of - 18 emissions associated with GHG-intensive building materials and fossil fuels), and the rate of regrowth. - Thus, the impacts of sustainable forest management on one indicator (e.g., past reduction in C stocks in - 20 the forested landscape) can be negative, while those on another indicator (e.g., current forest - 21 productivity and rate of CO2 removal from the atmosphere, avoided fossil fuel emissions) can be - positive.
+Sustainably managed forest landscapes can have a lower biomass carbon density than - 23 unmanaged forest, but the younger forests can have a higher growth rate, and therefore contribute - stronger carbon sinks, than older forests (Trofymow et al. 2008; Volkova et al. 2018; Poorter et al. - 25 2016).